 While Ken Pomeroy would say his system is designed to be predictive and should not be used to judge resume, it’s not actually clear that the RPI does a better job of it.
-The list of teams on the RPI-favored group (.797 to .731), but that’s largely a function of scheduling.
+The list of teams on the RPI-favored group have a slightly better win percentage (.797 to .731), but that’s largely a function of scheduling.
 The group that is favored by Pomeroy has played more top teams.
 Fifteen of them are from the top six conferences, compared to 11 on the other list.
-Those that are not are from the next group of conferences, whereas far more low majors appear on the RPI list.
+Those (on the Pomeroy favored list) that are not in the power conferences are from the next group of conferences, whereas far more low majors appear on the RPI list.

 In fact, the teams on that Pomeroy list went 8-21 (and played much closer games) against teams currently on the top two seed lines in Joe Lunardi’s bracket, while the RPI list went 3-15.
 So I think there’s a legitimate question as to which group has “accomplished” more despite the differing rankings.

 Another thing you notice, though, is how many games against the dregs of Division I the teams who are disfavored by RPI have played.
 The teams on the Pomeroy list have played 24 games against teams ranked 320 or lower in the RPI; those on the RPI list only 9.
 Those games have an outsized impact.

 To illustrate that, let’s compare Indiana and Minnesota.
 It’s an apt comparison because they play in the same conference, have similar overall records (15-7 for Minnesota; 15-8 for Indiana), and if you’ll notice above, are virtually equal in Pomeroy’s rankings.
 Meanwhile, they are ranked far differently by RPI, with Minnesota at 23 and Indiana at 74.